 DescriptionFrom the makers of Candy Crush Saga, Bubble Witch Saga & Farm Heroes Saga comes Bubble Witch 2 Saga!

 Stella and her cats need your help to fend off the dark spirits that are plaguing their land.
-Travel the realm bursting as many bubbles as you can in this exciting adventure.
+Travel the realm bursting as many bubbles as you can in this exciting bubble shooting puzzle adventure.
 Win levels and free Witch Country piece by piece.

-Take on this epic Saga alone or play with friends to see who can get the highest score!
+Play this epic saga alone or with friends to see who can get the highest score!

-Bubble Witch 2 Saga is completely free to play but some in-game items such as extra moves or lives will require payment.
+Bubble Witch 2 Saga is completely free to play but some optional in-game items will require payment.

-• The next exciting installment to the Bubble Witch franchise
+• The next exciting instalment to the Bubble Witch franchise

 • New and improved game modes